Watch Beavers Parachute From Planes in Footage From 1948

 The only logical solution?
 Planes.

-Apparently, horses and mules were easily spooked by the beavers—their constant movement and pungent smell made them unnerving to carry.
+Apparently, horses and mules were easily spooked by the beavers—the rodents’ constant movement and pungent smell unnerved the pack animals.
 So Heter decided to try flying the beavers in.
 This was right after World War II and there was a surplus of parachutes, so the proposed plan re-purposed supplies that would otherwise sit around in storage.

 The story of the furry skydivers may sound too silly to be true, but there is video evidence.
-Fish and Game historian Sharon Clark found the forgotten footage, and thanks to the magic of the Internet, we can all enjoy it.
+Fish and Game historian Sharon Clark found the forgotten footage, and thanks to the magic of the internet, we can all enjoy it today.